 After all those changes, this honey cheesecake ended up with a mousse-like texture, an almond lemony herb buttery crust, a slight bit of tartness from the cheesecake filling, and to complete a wonderful taste bud experience, a drizzle of raw wildflower honey, lemon zest, and thyme.
 This is a rich tasting dessert which is still light and airy.

-Honestly, this is a super simple and quick dessert just using a few ingredients, and the most exciting part is that there’s no-baking or eggs required.
+Honestly, this is a super simple and quick dessert just using a few ingredients, and the most exciting part is that there's no-baking or eggs required.
 You can make this dessert ahead of time for your BBQ parties this summer.
+For all these reasons, it made it on my list of Easy 1-2-3 recipes.
 Before serving, warm the honey with chopped lemon thyme and lemon zest, and drizzle over the individual servings.
 Your guests will love this heavenly honey cheesecake.

 Raw Honey from Mohawk Valley Trading